Negotiating Payment Terms with Chinese Suppliers

 Case Study: Successful Payment Negotiation with Chinese Supplier

-For a large retail display campaign, Samtop helped a brand negotiate favorable payment terms with a Chinese supplier.
+👉 This case shows how negotiating payment terms with Chinese suppliers can improve cash flow and build trust.
 By utilizing letters of credit (L/C) and securing a 30% deposit, the client was able to ensure production commenced while minimizing upfront costs.
 This approach allowed for smoother cash flow, on-time delivery, and a 20% reduction in logistics costs due to better-managed shipments.

 Data-Driven Results: